 As you can see, payroll admins have to answer a lot of queries, clear doubts and sometimes even help employees with their taxes.
 They will also need to communicate potentially sensitive information to other departments.
 Thereby, it is necessary for those who are looking at a career in this field to have adequate communication skills.
 Excellent communication skills can communicate a lot more than mere numbers can.
 This is why, payroll administrators need to know how to communicate over the phone, email and in person.

 One of the biggest problems that payroll administrators often experience is not with complex formulae or technicalities of a software tool.
 It’s in fact their inability to tackle social situations within an organization.
-Payroll admins often have to communicate and liaise with other departments.
+Payroll administrator often has to communicate and liaise with other departments.
 Not having enough soft skills often stigmatizes the entire department, leading to lowered productivity rates.
-The ability to effectively liaise with other departments, soothe ruffled feathers and offer advice to staff are all important soft skills that payroll admins must have.
+The ability to effectively liaise with other departments, soothe ruffled feathers and offer advice to staff are all important soft skills that payroll admins must-have.

 Every organization is unique right from its size to the role it performs.
 A payroll admin’s duties vary considerably, and often quite dramatically.
-This is why, payroll admin should have the ability to learn new skills and apply knowledge that is already learned.
+This is why payroll admin should have the ability to learn new skills and apply the knowledge that is already learned.
 They also need to be able to perform miscellaneous tasks that may be expected of them in the organization.
-In other words, the ability to pick up new skills as one progresses in their career, is a valuable skill that every payroll administrator needs to have.
+In other words, the ability to pick up new skills as one progresses in one career is a valuable skill that every payroll administrator needs to have.